code-verge/code-minification/README.md

 JavaScript minification is the process of removing all unnecessary characters from the JavaScript code without changing its functionality.
 The purpose of minifying JavaScript is to reduce the file size, which can lead to faster loading times and improved website performance.
 Here are some ways to minify JavaScript:

-- Use an online minification tool: There are many online tools available that can automatically minify your JavaScript code.
-You can try this one [https://codeverge.com/js-minify](https://codeverge.com/js-minify)
+- Use an online minification tool: There are many online tools available that can automatically [minify your JavaScript code](https://codeverge.com/js-minify).

 - Use a task runner or build tool: Task runners like Grunt or Gulp and build tools like Webpack or Parcel can be used to automate the minification process.
 These tools can be configured to minify JavaScript as part of the build process, which can save time and effort.